-The above command will SSH into a remote system (192.168.225.22) and immediately cd into a directory named '/home/sk/ostechnix/’ directory and leave yourself at the prompt.
+The above command will SSH into a remote system (192.168.225.52) and immediately cd into a directory named '/home/ostechnix/dir1' directory and finally leave you at the remote system's shell.

 Here is the sample output of the above command:

-Here, the -l flag sets the bash as login shell.
+Here, the -l flag sets "bash" as login shell.

-In the above example, I have used bash in the last argument.
-It is the default shell in my remote system.
-If you don't know the shell type on the remote system, use the following command:
+In the above examples, I have explicitly mentioned bash as login shell.
+Because, I know that Bash is is the default shell in my remote system.
+If you don't know the shell type on the remote system, the use the following command:

-Alternatively, you can add the command(s) you wanted to run after connecting to an SSH server on the remote system's .bash_profile file.
+If you don't want to type the above commands manually every time, just add the command(s) you wanted to run after connecting to an SSH server on the remote system's ~/.bashrc or ~/.bash_profile or ~/.profile files.

 Add the command(s) one by one.
 In my case, I am adding the following line:

-Save and close the file.
-Finally, run the following command to update the changes.
+Finally, run the following command to update the changes:

 $ source ~/.bashrc